BE 2026

 Ashley Capps is one of the foremost concert promoters and festival producers in the United States.
 He began promoting concerts in 1979 while finishing his major at the University of Tennessee.
 In 1991, Capps founded AC Entertainment which began promoting concerts in the southeast and would eventually go on to found the Bonnaroo Music and Arts Festival and other signature events throughout the United States.
 In 2009, Capps launched the multi-faceted, genre-defying Big Ears Festival which takes place every spring in his hometown of Knoxville, Tennessee.
 Big Ears became a 501(c)3 in 2016 and Capps currently serves as both its Executive and Artistic Director.

-EMMY CARTER // DIRECTOR OF DEVELOPMENT & COMMUNICATIONS
+EMMY CARTER // DIRECTOR OF COMMUNICATIONS

 BRYAN CROW // FESTIVAL DIRECTOR

 Bryan Crow has over a decade of experience in the live music and event industry and has worked in various capacities for Big Ears since 2014.
-Before joining the Big Ears team full time in 2021, Crow worked for concert and festival promoters AC Entertainment and Live Nation where he served as Project Manager and Executive Assistant to founder and president, Ashley Capps.
+Before joining the Big Ears team full time in 2021, Crow worked for concert and festival promoters AC Entertainment and Live Nation, where he served as Project Manager and Executive Assistant to founder and president, Ashley Capps.
 During his tenure at AC / Live Nation, Crow produced the 2018 MusicNOW Festival and assisted in production and operations of events such as Bonnaroo, Forecastle, and High Water festivals.

 MORGAN FLEMING // ADMINISTRATIVE MANAGER

-SARA HOUCHINS // DIRECTOR OF COMMUNITY RELATIONS
+SARA HOUCHINS // DIRECTOR OF DEVELOPMENT & COMMUNITY RELATIONS

 CECILIA STAIR // COMMUNITY OUTREACH COORDINATOR